infinum/wordpress-handbook/Website Optimization/Testing and analyzing.md

 ### Mobile vs. desktop

 When running a speed test for a mobile device and a desktop device, you could notice quite the difference in performance results.
 This can happen for several reasons.
 Mobile device users are going to be greatly impacted by their connection speed (3G/4G/5G, Wi-Fi, etc.).
 Another reason can be how the page styles are loaded.
 Mobile devices render CSS differently compared to desktop devices, such as resizing images and considerations around viewport/screen sizes.
-Not to forget, mobile devices simply aren't as powerful as desktop computers.
+Not to forget, mobile devices often are not as powerful as desktop computers.

 It’s recommended to use a test tool that can run tests on various mobile devices, as such tests will provide more real-world results.